kyma-incubator/compass/docs/compass/08-01-basic-flow.md

     c.
 Untick the **Enable authentication** field as there is no need to secure the connection for the purpose of this tutorial.
 Click **Add**.

     d.
 Scroll down to the end of your lambda view and bind your lambda to your instance by clicking the **Create Service Binding** button in the **Service Binding** section.
-Choose the ServiceInstance you want to bind your lambda to, and click **Create Service Binding**.
+Choose the ServiceInstance you want to bind your lambda to and click **Create Service Binding**.

     e.
 Save the settings in the right top-right corner of the page.